octokit/plugin-rest-endpoint-methods.js/docs/billing/getSharedStorageBillingOrg.md

 # Get shared storage billing for an organization

-Gets the estimated paid and estimated total storage used for GitHub Actions and Github Packages.
+Gets the estimated paid and estimated total storage used for GitHub Actions and GitHub Packages.

 Paid minutes only apply to packages stored for private repositories.
-For more information, see "[Managing billing for GitHub Packages](https://help.github.com/github/setting-up-and-managing-billing-and-payments-on-github/managing-billing-for-github-packages)."
+For more information, see "[Managing billing for GitHub Packages](https://docs.github.com/github/setting-up-and-managing-billing-and-payments-on-github/managing-billing-for-github-packages)."

 Access tokens must have the `repo` or `admin:org` scope.